 Beginning in late 2018, with incredible collaboration from a number of St Paul district, charter, city, county, social service leaders, along with current and formerly homeless youth and parents named below, the Center for School Change began helping create a coalition to dramatically reduce youth/family homelessness in Minnesota.

-This effort was based in part on the director’s experience as an urban public school assistant principal.
+The effort to reduce youth and family homelessness was based in part on the CSC director’s experience as an urban public school assistant principal.
 Several youngsters at the school became homeless.
 This helped contribute to massive personal problems, and significant challenges in school.

 New efforts began in December, 2018.
 Central to the efforts was the belief that homeless youth and parent must be deeply involved in every part of this work.